Build a Customer-Centric Experience with Growth-Driven Design

 GDD is agile rather than overwhelming, tweaking based on data rather than reinventing from scratch.
 The goal is to determine realistic goals, launch them, assess the results, and make the necessary revisions.
 Continuous website improvements are easier to implement and more affordable than discarding what exists and completely rebuilding or revamping it.

 This process acknowledges that the website should meet customers' changing needs and expectations.
 This approach permits businesses to make updates to reach targeted audiences without delay.
-With GDD, the focus is not to schedule massive updates to purge stale content every few years but to improve performance in stages to respond more quickly.
+With Growth-Driven Design, the focus is not to schedule massive updates to purge stale content every few years but to improve performance in stages to respond more quickly.

 Understanding The Phases of GDD